DocToime/Games/README.md

 Purpose: A simple game for early readers designed to enhance reading comprehension.

 Gameplay: Players identify the item that differs from others, aiding in developing attention to detail and comprehension skills.
 Encourage the child to explain what it is that links 3 items, rather than just say which is the odd one out.
 Most should be quite straightforward, but for tricky or ambiguous questions, there is a 'Hints' button.
 Note that the questions are mostly AI-generated, and there may be multiple ways to answer.
-Let me know of any errors, but don't get too hung up on this!
+Let me know of any errors, but don't get too hung up on this.
-The default font is designed to be easy, and this can be changed to increase difficulty and familiarise with different writing styles.
+The default font is designed to be easy for young readers, and this can be changed to increase difficulty and familiarise with different writing styles.

-Audience: Ideal for children learning to read, it's a fun and educational tool for parents and educators.

-## How to Play
-Navigate to the `games` directory, and open the game you want to play.
-Each game is contained in its own folder.

 ## Contributing
 Contributions, bug reports, and feature requests are welcome.
-Please feel free to fork the repository and submit pull requests.

 ## License
-This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.
+This project is freely licensed for non-commercial use.

 ## Acknowledgments
 - Thanks to all who have played the games and provided feedback.